canonical/ubuntu.com/templates/kubernetes/docs/auth.md

   status: completed
 ```

-If specified, the `groups` parameter should be a comma-separated list of the
+If specified, the `groups` parameter should be a comma-separated list of Kubernetes
-`Role` or `ClusterRole` that this user should belong to.
+`Groups` that this user should belong to.
 For example:

 ```bash
 juju run-action --wait kubernetes-master/0 user-create name='bob' groups='system:masters,devs'